Hyperglycaemia and diabetes

 - Change your medicine.
 Your GP may change the amount, timing or type of diabetes medicine you take.

-Do not make adjustments in your diabetes medicine without first talking with your GP.
+Do not make adjustments in your diabetes medicine without first talking with your GP, diabetes nurse or other member of your diabetes care team.

 Your doctor may want you to test your urine for ketones.